Guide

 Slack

 How much room is left before a non-binding constraint becomes binding.
-Zero slack = the constraint is active.
+Zero slack means the constraint is active.

 See guide section →